yuriwitdaK/smartshoppinglist/README.md

 !!!!!!!!fix stock logic!!!!!!!!!!!!!!
 !!!!!!!!savings algorithm!!!!!!!!!!!

-stock logic fixed! :) had a pretty good idea for the savings algorithm and guess what -ran into some issues, never the less, added a calendar, reworked recipe suggestion in terms of breakfast added stock to the output tiny fix at the recipe algorithm i dont cook lasagna for breakfaast
+stock logic fixed! :) had a pretty good idea for the savings algorithm and guess what -ran into some issues, never the less, added a calendar, reworked recipe suggestion in terms of breakfast added stock to the output tiny fix at the recipe algorithm i dont cook lasagna for breakfast

 18.10.25
 --to do--